Implement row-level security in an on-premises Analysis Services tabular model

 This formula specifies that all columns resolve to

 Now you need to process and deploy the model.
-For more information, see the Deploy article.
+For more information, see Deploy.

 Task 3: Add Data Sources within your On-premises data gateway

 Once your tabular model is deployed and ready for consumption, you need to add a data source connection to your on-premises Analysis Services tabular server.